jshbadger/jshbadger.github.io/content/contact/index.md

 hideBackToTop: true
 ---

 I intentionally avoid social media.
-Because the user does not pay in cash to use the service, the service must use the user.
-Thus, if you wish to reach out to me, you can do so by my [email](mailto:stewar.jacob@proton.me).
+Thus, if you wish to reach out to me, the easiest way will likely be [email](mailto:stewar.jacob@proton.me).

+If you would like to meet with me, you can schedule an appointment through [Cal.com](https://cal.com/jacobst).
+In the appointment, please specify how you would like to meet (in-person, Zoom, or if you're willing to experiment with me, Cal's built in video conferencing service).
+If you would like to meet for longer than 30 minutes, please email me and we can arrange the time and place.
+Please arranage the appointment the day before, as if you arrange the meeting the day of, I can't guarantee that I will be available for the meeting.